-Third parties will be contacted by the curator and be required to complete a Due Diligence Questionnaire (See Appendix 1)

-Upon receipt of the Due Diligence Questionnaire, the curator will complete the Curatorial Checklist and Risk Assessment form (see Appendix 2) to ensure that all questions have been answered fully to enable a Risk Assessment to take place.
+Third parties will be contacted by the curator and be required to complete a Due Diligence Questionnaire (See Appendix 1) Upon receipt of the Due Diligence Questionnaire, the curator will complete the Curatorial Checklist and Risk Assessment form (see Appendix 2) to ensure that all questions have been answered fully to enable a Risk Assessment to take place.
 The curator will liaise with the third party to arrange/complete any other additional research to complete this process.

-Thereafter the completed Curatorial Checklist and Risk Assessment will be reviewed for Loans In as part of the exhibition planning process (MORPHE) or Acquisitions as New Acquisitions Proposals through the Collections Meeting.
+Thereafter the completed Due Diligence Questionnaire and Curatorial Checklist and Risk Assessment will be reviewed for Loans In as part of the exhibition planning process (MORPHE) or for Acquisitions as New Acquisitions Proposals through the Collections Meeting.

-The Curatorial Checklist and Risk Assessment will be reviewed, authorised/declined, and signed, by the Head of Museums and Collections, at the subsequent Collections and Loans Panel meeting chaired by the Head of Museums and Collections.
+For both Loans In and Acquisitions, the Due Diligence Questionnaire and Curatorial Checklist and Risk Assessment will be reviewed, authorised/declined, and signed, by the Head of Museums and Collections, at the subsequent Collections and Loans Panel meeting chaired by the Head of Museums and Collections.